ethersphere/swarm-guide/contents/mru.rst

   curl -X POST http://localhost:8500/bzz-resource:/yourdomainname.eth/raw --data bar curl -X GET http://localhost:8500/bzz-resource:/yourdomainname.eth

-The above two commands pairs will return "foo" and "bar" repectively.
+The above two HTTP GET requests with curl will return "foo" and "bar" repectively.

 .. important::
   Updates made using the *raw* subpath are served with the ``applcation/octet-stream`` mime type.
 This means that the receiving application needs to know itself how to interpret the underlying data.